Pump and Dump vs Structured Investing

 This creates the perfect environment for manipulation.

-A structured approach removes this vulnerability.
+A structured approach removes much of this vulnerability.
 See how decisions are defined in an investment decision framework.

 Factsheet: Red flags of market manipulation

-If multiple red flags appear simultaneously, the probability of manipulation increases significantly.
+If multiple red flags appear at the same time, the probability of manipulation rises materially.

 Factsheet: Liquidity risk framework

-Assets with low liquidity can be moved dramatically with relatively small capital — making them ideal targets for manipulation.
+Assets with low liquidity can be moved dramatically with relatively small capital, making them attractive targets for promoters and manipulators.

 Factsheet: The exit liquidity test

-- Did I discover this through social media?
+- Did I discover this through hype, social media, or a promoter?

-- Am I being told to act quickly?
+- Am I being pushed to act quickly?

-If the answer suggests urgency and uncertainty, you may be the exit liquidity.
+If urgency is high and understanding is low, you may be the exit liquidity.

-Structured investing removes the conditions that manipulation depends on.
+Structured investing removes the conditions that pump-and-dump schemes depend on.

 Instead of reacting to opportunities, investors operate within predefined rules: